Potty Training: NASA Tests New $23M Titanium Space Toilet

 NASA’s first new space potty in decades — a $23 million titanium toilet better suited for women — is getting a not-so-dry run at the International Space Station before eventually flying to the moon.

-It’s packed inside a cargo ship set to blast off late Thursday from Wallops Island, Virginia.
+It’s packed inside a cargo ship that should have blasted off late Thursday from Wallops Island, Virginia.
+But the launch was aborted with just two minutes remaining in the countdown.
+Northrop Grumman said it would try again Friday night if engineers can figure out what went wrong.

-Barely 100 pounds (45 kilograms) and just 28 inches (71 centimeters) tall, it’s roughly half as big as the two Russian-built toilets at the space station.
+Barely 100 pounds (45 kilograms) and just 28 inches (71 centimeters) tall, the new toilet is roughly half as big as the two Russian-built ones at the space station.
 It's more camper-size to fit into the NASA Orion capsules that will carry astronauts to the moon in a few years.

 Station residents will test it out for a few months.
 If the shakedown goes well, the toilet will be open for regular business.